 [Regulation 79AB inserted in Gazette 8 Jul 2008 p.
 3230.]

 79A.
-Early release of benefit — severe financial hardship or a compassionate ground
+Severe financial hardship or compassionate grounds, early payment in case of

 (1) A West State Super Member may apply to the Board for the early release of all or part of the balance in the Member’s west state account —